 What to Do Before Planting

 The first step in planting your arrowhead plant is finding an appropriate container.
-Make sure your pot has drainage holes and is large enough to hold the plant’s root ball.
+Ensure your pot has drainage holes and is large enough to hold the plant’s root ball.

-Arrowhead plants don’t like sitting in moisture, so you need a well-draining soil mix.
-However, the mix should also hold in a bit of moisture to prevent the plant from drying out.
+I find that Arrowhead plants don’t like sitting in moisture, so you need a well-draining soil mix.
+However, the mix should also retain moisture to prevent the plant from drying out.

-If you want to use store-bought potting soil, mix two parts standard potting mix with one part perlite.
-Additionally, you can use a potting mix labeled for African violets
+If you want to use store-bought potting soil, mix two parts of the standard potting mix with one part of perlite.
+Additionally, you can use a potting mix labeled for African violets (via Amazon).

 • Two parts peat moss or coco coir